Carokyp/Doux-Matin/README.md

 On the other pages of the website (Book Now, Thank You, and About), the footer is simplified, only including the phone number, email address, and social media links.

 This design ensures that essential contact methods are always accessible, while maintaining a clean and relevant interface that is tailored to each page’s purpose.

+#### Meta Data

+Meta data has been added to the website’s head section to support search engine visibility and improve traffic.
+In addition, each page has been given a clear, descriptive title to help users understand their location within the site.

+#### Future Features

+* **A newsletter sign-up form** allows visitors to subscribe to updates, promotions, and special offers.
+* **Reviews from other customers** showcase feedback from previous customers to build trust and credibility.
+* **An image gallery** provides a visual gallery highlighting the café, events, food, and drinks to engage visitors and help them plan their visit.

 ## Technologies Used